signalwire/signalwire-js/.changeset/early-bikes-roll.md

 '@signalwire/webrtc': patch
 ---

-[internal] Enable `pingSupported` option to trigger ping/pong for the rtc connection.
+[internal] Read `pingSupported` option to trigger ping/pong for the rtc connection.